LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

-# Smart Robot Emulator
+# Smart IoT Robot Emulator

-We want to create a simple **robot emulation system** which can interactive with the environment and human to simulate the smart robot's action or the smart manufacturing process.
-The robot system will use the classic **IoT** hub-control type distribution framework.
+We want to create a simple **IoT** **Robot Emulation System** which can interactive with the environment and human to simulate the smart robot's action or the smart manufacturing process.
+The robot system will use the classic distributed **IoT** hub-control type framework.
 Each components are linked by wireless connection.
-The whole system contents 4 main parts :
+The whole system contents 4 main part :

 - Several eye / sense components ( camera, microphone and sensors ) .
 - One or more face / info-broadcast components (screen and speaker) .
 - One center controller / decision maker.
 - Several Braccio_Plus_Robot_Arm with the controllers.

-All the components will communicate with each other via WIFI or 4G/5G, so they can work together in different place (or even geo-location) : Such as in a smart factory, the robot arms can be located in production pipeline room, another eye can be in the warehouse, the center controller and info-broadcast nodes can be in the control room.
+All the components will communicate with each other via WIFI or 4G/5G, so they can work together in different place ( or geo-location ) : Such as simulate in a smart manufacture factory, the robot arms can be located in production pipeline room, another eye can be in the warehouse, the center controller and info-broadcast nodes can be in the control room.

 [TOC]